 As for most junior software engineer jobs, you will most likely know a tad bit more about the field than only what do software engineers do.
 With that, you will also have a huge variety of job options available.
 That said, you should always keep in mind the fact that there are probably going to be many people competing for a single job position - even though the field of software engineering is considered to be a really difficult career path to follow, the high base salaries and work benefits still attract a lot of people every single day.
 To further your software engineer job outlook, you’ll have to be able to impress your potential employers and stand out of the crowd.

-According to Glassdoor.com, the average annual salary that most junior-level software engineer jobs should offer is almost $80,000.
-That’s a lot of money, but you should also keep in mind that it’s an average amount – junior engineer salaries could be way higher or lower, depending on their position, experience level, the company they work for, the specificity of the work, and so on.
+According to Glassdoor.com, the average annual salary that most junior-level software engineer jobs should offer is a bit more than $70,000.
+That’s a lot of money, but you should also keep in mind that it’s an average amount - junior engineer salaries could be way higher or lower, depending on their position, experience level, the company they work for, the specificity of the work, and so on.

 Senior Software Engineers